peter-ho-redhat-demo/rosa-workshop-customized/rosa-workshop/app-deployment/1-deploy-hello-world-using-s2i.md

 It will trigger an OpenShift S2I image build process.
 In short, it does the followings:

-1. Start a builder pod (i.e. container) inside OpenShift
+1. Start a builder pod (a pod is a group of containers, but usally it is a single container.
+Pod is a Kubernetes term) inside OpenShift
 2. Clone the Git repo into the builder pod
 3. Use the `openjdk-11-el7` as the base image, inject the Git code into the base image
 4. S2I automatically detected it is a Java Spring Boot app with a pom.xml file, then will will follow the normal procedure to run maven build and execute the app.